-Section 3 is a provision of the Housing and Urban Development Act of 1968.
-Section 3 is neither race- nor gender-based and is not an entitlement.
-Rather, Section 3 is income-based and intended to provide preference for jobs and contracts created by HUD-funded projects to 1) local, qualified residents of low income and 2) local, qualified businesses that employ these residents.
-In some cases, the preference may also extend to job training.
+Section 3 is neither race- nor gender-based and is not an entitlement; it is income-based and intended to provide preference for jobs and contracts to 1) local, qualified residents of low income and 2) local, qualified businesses that employ these residents.

-Additional information about Section 3, including steps residents and businesses may take to determine eligibility and to certify for Section 3 preference on HUD-funded projects of the City of Hammond can be found below.
+Additional information about Section 3, including steps residents and businesses may take to determine eligibility and to certify for Section 3 preference, can be found below.

 Section 3 Frequently Asked Questions (PDF)